nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "threshold"**
 _version 19.0+_
 Number (128 bit, decimal), default 0.
 Return only accounts with balance above **threshold**.
-If **pending** is also given, the number compared with the threshold is the sum of account balance and pending balance.
+If **receivable** is also given, the number compared with the threshold is the sum of account balance and receivable balance.

 ---